krlvm/PowerTunnel/README.md

 The installation process is described in detail [on the Wiki](https://github.com/krlvm/PowerTunnel/wiki/Installation).

 ### Doesn't work
+Try to disable chunking mode and enable SNI Spoil.

 Most likely your ISP blocked the website you need by IP address, so only encrypted tunnel (VPN/Tor) can help you.

-Also, you can try launching PowerTunnel with `-full-chunking` argument.

 ## User interface
 You can monitor network activity, block and whitelist websites through Java Swing-based user interface when console mode is off or through [PowerTunnel Monitor](https://github.com/krlvm/PowerTunnel/wiki/PowerTunnel-Monitor).